 In order to carry out the load analysis, we design an experiment to discuss load balance of nodes with different degrees as follows: The network topology is generated by Brite (Medina et al., 2001), the minimum degree of nodes is 3, the maximum degree is 206, and the degree distribution of nodes obeys powerlaw distribution.
 Figure 13 is the simulated results of ROS, HDS and SCRW (Supernode-Constrained Random Walk) proposed in Puttaswamy et al. (2008) which nodes always forward the query to one of its randomly selected supernode neighbors.
 As we can see, the load of ROS is balanced, and the load of the node with the greatest degree is lower than 100%.
-While the high load of the HDS and SCRW is mainly concentrated at the high degree nodes, the utilization of the nodes with small degree is relatively lower.
-Therefore, ROS algorithm presented in this paper not only has a better search efficiency, but also improves the load balance of nodes compared to the existing algorithms.
+While the high load of the the utilization of the nodes with small degree is relatively lower.